ITE-Sarawak-Campus-Miri/WRO2022-I-ROBONATOR-FEC/README.md

 ## Credits
-We would like to express our gratitude LEGO Education for your support and effort in providing us a good quality of LEGO EV3 sets.
-Besides that, the LEGO Mindstorms EV3 websites also contribute much in guiding us to create the programming for the competition.
+We would like to express our gratitude to LEGO Education for their support and effort in providing us a good quality of LEGO EV3 sets.
+Besides that, the LEGO Mindstorms EV3 websites also contribute lots of reference that guide us to create the programming for the competition.